vasyliev123/tgshopbotbitcoin/README.md

 	* In another terminal/cmd prompt, start ngrok on port 5000 `./ngrok http 5000` or `~/ngrok http 5000`
 	* Copy the Forwarding URL from ngrok.
 	![](assets/images/ngrok.png)
-	* Set the HTTP Callback URL for your store on the [Blockonomics Merchants Page](https://www.blockonomics.co/merchants#/stores).
+	* Set the HTTP Callback URL for your [store](https://www.blockonomics.co/merchants#/stores).
 Combine the Forwarding URL with `/callback?secret=YOUR_SECRET`, substituting in your chosen secret from step 2 in place of `YOUR_SECRET` eg.  http://c7f7ecb92ht5.ngrok.io/callback?secret=aN32nFjf4

 	### Deploy using [Heroku](https://www.heroku.com/)